The HUB-Lab offers a wide range of innovative resources and technologies to use in educational practice.

 The HTC Vive is an interactive VR set which consists of a headset and controllers.
 As opposed to VR glasses, the HTC Vive makes for a more immersive experience, making you feel like you are in another world.

-You can use a 360 degree camera to make video recordings where a view in every direction is recorded at the same time.
+You can use a 360 degree camera to create video recordings where a view in every direction is recorded at the same time.
 The file is automatically stored on the app on your phone.
 Open the app and place your phone in a pair of VR glasses for a 3D view.

 Augmented reality (AR)